-Tracker S can be worn with or without its harness.
-When used with a harness, Tracker S should be worn underneath your outer garments, as shown in Figure D.
+Tracker can be worn with or without its harness.
+When used with a harness, the Tracker should be worn underneath your outer garments, as shown in Figure E.

 Distance/directional display should be against your body and transmit light should be exposed and visible.